Webflow sync, pageviews & more.

 • Scroll to the Open Graph Settings section.

-• Paste the copied image URL into the Open Graph Image URL field.
+• Paste the hosted image URL you copied earlier into the Image URL field.

 Summary